Cinderella’s Sisters Bash Prince for Foot Shaming

 “They’re just jealous because the glass slipper fit on the foot of their step-sister, Cinderella,” Prince Charming said.

-“She’s nothing but lowly scullery maid,” Drizella shouted, “why should she get the prince just because she has dainty feet.”
+“She’s nothing but a lowly scullery maid,” Drizella shouted, “why should she get the prince just because she has dainty feet.”

 “Cinderella does have dainty feet,” the prince conceded.
 “She also has perfect skin, flaxen hair, and a heart of gold.
-And unlike her step-sisters, she doesn’t have a blackened soul, a vicious mean streak, a crazily disturbing amount of warts, an infestation of genital chiggers, and breath that could kill a dragon.”
+And unlike her step-sisters, she doesn’t have a blackened soul, a vicious mean streak, a crazily disturbing amount of warts, an infestation of chiggers, and breath that could kill a dragon.”

 “It’s called halitosis and it’s a medical condition,” Drizella said defending herself.